RABBIT CREEK PRESCHOOL

 will talk with the child exhibiting inappropriate behavior to ascertain that the child knows what behavior is expected of

-will utilize disciplinary action for repeated offenses.
-The preferred method of discipline is the use of
+action for repeated offenses.
+The preferred method of discipline is the use of “Time-out”.

-and Preschool Administrative Assistant will conference with the parents if the above measures have been ineffective.
+Assistant will conference with the parents if the above measures have been ineffective.
 Teacher will discuss of a behavior

 Pick Up Policy

-place, RCP must have a copy on record at the preschool in order to honor them.
+guardian are in place, RCP must have a copy on record at the preschool in order to honor them.
 RCP will

 Late Pick Up Policy

 call the preschool at 345-1888.
 If a child is not picked up within 5 minutes of their class end time, a

 $15/child for the